Parsl/parsl/docs/userguide/glossary.rst

 **DataFuture:**
 ------------------

-A DataFuture is like a placeholder for a file that an app is creating.
+A DataFuture is a placeholder for a file that an app is creating.
 It's like a receipt for a package you're expecting – you get the receipt right away, but you have to wait for the package to arrive.
 Similarly, you get a DataFuture immediately when an app starts creating a file, but you have to wait for the file to be finished before you can use it.

 .. _dfkglossary: